matrixguy69/coalition/README.md

    ```
    The anon key is meant to be public/client-side — it's safe because the RLS
    policies from step 2 control what it's actually allowed to do.
+4. Optional: also in `config.js`, set `DISCORD_INVITE_URL` to your server's invite
+   link if you want the Discord header button to work.

 ## 5. Test it locally (optional but recommended)